 In 2018, the NJDEP established health based Maximum Contaminant Level (MCL) for PFNA, PFOA and PFOS and has identified these three analytes as "Regulated PFAS".
-The MCLs are 013 ppt for PFNA and PFOS, and 14 ppt for PFOA.
-The highest reported concentration of PFNA was 1.5 ppt, PFOS was 1.1 ppt, and PFOA was 5.1 ppt.
-There have been no reported levels of Regulated PFAS within the Dix water system above the MCL for 2021.
+The MCLs are 13 ppt for PFNA and PFOS, and 14 ppt for PFOA.
+Regulated PFAS were below the detection limit in the Ft Dix Water System for 2022.
 Results of sampling are provided in Table 3.